fwcd/vscode-kotlin/README.md

 ## Usage

+### Development
+* To compile the extension continuously in the background, run `npm run watch`
+* To regenerate the WASM binary of the Kotlin grammar, run `npm run generate-parser`

 ### Debugging
 * Setup:
     * Open the `launch.json` file in your project and invoke code completion to create a new launch configuration (or select `Add Configuration...` in the debug tab)